XZSt4nce/repo-save-editor/readme.md

 3. Save Your Changes:

     - Click "File" → "Save" to re-encrypt and save your changes back to the original .es3 format.
+    - Or click "File" → "Save As" to save your changes to a specific file.

 ---
 ## Contributing